archer884/squirrel-rng/README.md

 # squirrel rng

-Based on a presentation by Squirrel Eiserloh re: Math for Game Programmers.
+Based on a talk by Squirrel Eiserloh re: Math for Game Programmers.

 ## License